fastify/fastify-vite/docs/guide/deployment.md

 A few things to keep in mind:

 - Try and follow Fastify's [deployment recommendations](https://www.fastify.io/docs/latest/Recommendations/).
-- As made clear at the top of this page, your Vite application <b>must be bundled</b> before it can be served in production.
+- Your Vite application <b>must be bundled</b> before it can be served in production.
 After the build, your application bundle will be available in `./dist` (default).

 - Be mindful about Vite's settings, such as [build.outDir][out-dir] (`./dist`) and [build.assetsDir][assets-dir] (`assets`).